Secure-Embedded-Systems/woot2025-GlitchGluck/README.md

 ## References
 Z. Liu, D, Shanmugam and P. Schaumont, “GlitchGlück: Enabling Software Vulnerabilities through Guided Hardware Fault Injection”.

-## `rtl-demo`
-This folder provides an RTL-level walkthrough demonstrating how to document scan states within a simulation testbench and how to generate the Dynamic State Transition Graph (DSTG).

 ## Experiments

 This directory contains the experimental case studies referenced in the paper:

+- `rtl-demo/`
+  This folder provides an RTL-level walkthrough demonstrating how to document scan states within a simulation testbench and how to generate the Dynamic State Transition Graph (DSTG).

 - `example0/`
   Walkthrough example described in **Section 5** of the paper.